nasa-petal/bio-strategy-extractor/README.md

 ### What Are The Inputs & Outputs?

 1. We want to first extract key phrases before summarizing.
 We do this using Rake (a natural language toolkit).
-The sample input text we put into the text extraction/summarization tool:
+The sample input text for text extraction/summarization tool:

 "While scanning the water for these hydrodynamic signals at a swimming speed in the order of meters per second, the seal keeps its long and flexible whiskers in an abducted position, largely perpendicular to the swimming direction.
 Remarkably, the whiskers of harbor seals possess a specialized undulated surface structure, the function of which was, up to now, unknown.
 Here, we show that this structure effectively changes the vortex street behind the whiskers and reduces the vibrations that would otherwise be induced by the shedding of vortices from the whiskers (vortex-induced vibrations).
 Using force measurements, flow measurements, and numerical simulations, we find that the dynamic forces on harbor seal whiskers are, by at least an order of magnitude, lower than those on sea lion (Zalophus californianus) whiskers, which do not share the undulated structure.
 The results are discussed in the light of pinniped sensory biology and potential biomimetic applications”.

 2. The output result for text extraction:

-['specialized undulated surface structure',
- 'structure effectively changes',
+"['specialized undulated surface structure', 'structure effectively changes',
  'potential biomimetic applications',
  'pinniped sensory biology',